Skip to main content

 Windows event logs

-Pipeline condition: Windows-specific sourcetype and source values
+Pipeline condition: Windows-specific sourcetype and source values, listed as follows:

 Windows predefined pipeline conditions